YaronKoresh/AutoReverseTools/README.md

-### ReverseEngineeringToolset is a set of tools ready for reverse engineering.
-Include custom automation tools & Instructions.
+### A complete set of tools & automation scripts, to reverse executables into C language.
 - - -

 # About the project: